 which can lead to poor tracking.

-This message indicates that there is a problem with the Bounding Box, which can be configured on the Configuration -> General tab of the CUWB Manager.
-This indicates that the anchors are on a single plane and that plane is within the bounding box limits.
+This message indicates an issue with the Bounding Box, which can be configured on the Configuration -> General tab in the CUWB Manager.
+This indicates that the anchors are on a single geometric plane and that this plane falls within the bounding box limits.

 If all anchors are installed directly on a flat ceiling, then they are all on the same plane.